July 2018 Newsletter

 Let’s continue to embrace change together – Shari

-Frances Nichols, KPost Roofing & Waterproofing, NWIR Community Outreach Committee
+Frances Nichols, KPost Roofing & Waterproofing, NWIR Community Service Committee

 New Roof Donated to Home of Hope, Casa Grande